 With hundreds of business development activities occurring in a given month, even small and boutique firms need to move their data out of Excel spreadsheets and Outlook emails, and into a purpose-built technology platform.
 No matter the size of the team, the firm needs the ability to export complex reports with multiple data sets in order to share it with colleagues, portfolio companies, partners, investors, and others.
 Without this capability, the firm will spend exorbitant amounts of time searching through files and pouring information into custom, underdeveloped reports.

-Given all of the technology solutions available in 2019, how can you rationalize the potential risks associated with storing all client interactions, client preferences, commitments, etc. in an Excel sheet or generic system?
+Given all of the technology solutions available today, how can you rationalize the potential risks associated with storing all client interactions, client preferences, commitments, etc. in an Excel sheet or generic system?
 The obvious risks of data loss and manipulation is enough to keep most investors and bankers up at night, and the reputational risk is high, too.

 If your firm is searching for technologies that will help your team stay competitive and compliant, then it needs to find one that can solve for both.